syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 ### Recurrence Exception appointment
 You can also change any occurrence appointment which is exception from recurrence pattern appointment by adding the recurrence exception appointment in the schedule DataSource.

-### Create recurrence exceptions for ScheduleAppointment
+### Create recurrence exceptions for schedule appointment

 #### Delete occurrence from recurrence pattern appointment or adding exception dates to recurrence pattern appointment
 You can delete any of occurrence which is exception from recurrence pattern appointment by using [RecurrenceExceptionDates](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~RecurrenceExceptionDates.html) property of `ScheduleAppointment`.The deleted occurrence date will be considered as recurrence exception dates.